kluete/recover_itunes/README.md

 ## Rationale

-iTunes keeps track meta-data in its own separate database so audio files are not just devoid of meta-data, they'll have unhelpful filenames such as "-49907963407597370.m4a"
+iTunes keeps track meta-data in its own separate database so audio files are not just devoid of any useful information, they'll have unhelpful filenames such as "-49907963407597370.m4a"

 This program recovers the following meta-data: